A college freshman has advantages over a senior

 Your Sales Pitch

-This is the area I see the weakest for most photographers.
-They quote a price as a take it or leave it price.
+This is the area I see the weakest in most photographers.
+They quote a price as a take-it-or-leave-it price.
 Those who understand how to sell often do not mention prices until they have sold the client on their services.

-The key is to first find out what they need and learn how to meet the need and even exceed it.
-Once you have done this selling is quite easy.
+The key is to find out what they need and learn how to meet that need and even exceed it.
+Once you have done this, selling is relatively easy.

-If you are just pitching packages and not understanding how they plan to use the images you are unable to show how you are helping them.
+If you pitch packages and do not understand how they plan to use the images, you cannot show how you are helping them.

 1. Establish the need.
 You can ask directly and sometimes they know, but more than often you are going to need to explore with the client and understand them and or their business to be able to establish what they are trying to accomplish.